 Why Businesses Need to Comply with FTC’s Guidelines?

-• It demonstrates integrity and builds trust: Compliance reflects a brand’s commitment to truthful advertising, earning respect from consumers who prioritize honest environmental practices.
+- It demonstrates integrity and builds trust: Compliance reflects a brand’s commitment to truthful advertising, earning respect from customers who prioritize honest environmental practices.

 How Does the FTC Green Guide Impact Consumers?